The information does not usually directly identify you, but it can give you a more personalised web experience.

 You have successfully registered

 The University of Surrey offers a variety of accredited postgraduate degrees through its three faculties.
 These are the - Faculty of Arts and Social Sciences; Faculty of Engineering and Physical Sciences; and Faculty of Health and Medical Sciences.

 The university is located just half an hour outside London in the historical town of Guildford.
-There are three sites here: Stag Hill – home to a beautiful lake and lively Students' Union, Hazel Farm and Manor Park – which boasts a host of student accommodation and the university's £36 million Surrey Sports Park.
+There are three sites here: Stag Hill – home to a beautiful lake and lively students' union, Hazel Farm and Manor Park – which boasts a host of student accommodation and the university's GBP 36 million Surrey Sports Park.

 All sites are within walking distance to the centre of Guildford, where students and visitors will find plenty of shops, a cinema, sporting outlets and even an ice-skating rink.
 The high street is lined with restaurants, bars and pubs, which are popular with students in the evening.

 Every year the University of Surrey welcomes over 3,500 postgraduate students from around the world.
 With students from over 120 countries learning on and off site, anyone looking to study a postgraduate course at Surrey can look forward to being part of a diverse and international community.